-Hunstanton has an award-winning, sandy beach with safe, shallow water and traditional family seaside attractions.
-It also has some of the best conditions in the country for sailing, water skiing, windsurfing, kite-surfing and landboarding.
-Cromer is another traditional seaside resort with a sandy, family-friendly beach where you can try surfing and paddleboarding.
+Norfolk has a variety of places of interest for culture, fun and active days out, from Norwich Castle Museum and Art Gallery to the Cathedral with a helter-skelter in its nave!
+And for wildlife don't miss the boat trips to see the local seal colony.
+Cromer is a traditional seaside resort with a sandy, family-friendly beach where you can try surfing and paddleboarding.
 Cromer celebrates its maritime heritage with the famous Cromer Carnival plus other events throughout the year including the Cromer & Sheringham Art & Literary Festival and Folk on the Pier.
 Famous for its pier and Pavilion Theatre, it has the UK’s only remaining traditional end of the pier variety show which takes place in the Summer and Winter seasons.
 For shopping opportunities, nightlife and entertainment visit Norwich and King's Lynn, also famous for its maritime history.

 Things to do in Norfolk

 See the Seals